 What happens when I report an ethics violation?

-All ethics violation complaints and reports that are send to the SRA are strictly confidential.
+All ethics violation complaints and reports that are sent to the SRA are strictly confidential.
 Therefore your name will never be mentioned in any correspondence or transaction to the person you are reporting.
-The SRA Ethics & Standards Committee will then do dedicated and careful research into the complaint and/or ethics matter, clear issues with SRT and write instructional letters to correct problems which often get a cooperative and positive outcome.
+The SRA Ethics & Standards Committee will then do dedicated and careful research into the complaint and/or ethics matter, clear issues with SRT and write instructional letters to correct problems that often get a cooperative and positive outcome.
 For the few who do not reply or comply as requested, the Ethics & Standards Committee uses the Ethics Caution List to warn our SRT Community worldwide to be cautious about these persons who have refused to cooperate toward more ethical actions for the highest good for all.
-The Ethic & Standards Committee thanks all of you who have been concerned about potential ethical issues and have helped us to maintain SRT & SpR pureness and a good public reputation for the whole SRA community.
+The Ethics & Standards Committee thanks all of you who have been concerned about potential ethical issues and have helped us to maintain SRT & SpR pureness and a good public reputation for the whole SRA community.

 Ethics Caution List

 For the latest list of persons who are on the Caution List in your country, please visit the SRA website by following the link provided: Ethics Caution List